-- 1. Garden reporting will open 10/12/23 and be due by 11/30/23. - 2.
-See the Garden Reporting folder for the Garden Reporting Guide and list of garden questions.
-Info also available at https://extension.illinois.edu/pre/garden-reporting. - 3.
+- 1. Gardens are reported in the Extension Garden Database.
+Garden records are updated annually. - 2.
+See https://extension.illinois.edu/pre/garden-reporting for the most current information on garden reporting, including due dates for garden reporting. - 3.
 Consult the Garden Data System to see current records. - a.
-Garden is in system and is continuing → UPDATE garden record. - b.
-Garden is in system, but did NOT have Extension support this year → UPDATE garden record to show status for this year. - c.
-Garden is not in system, but is active and Extension-supported → ADD a garden.
-Request site if needed using this link: uie-inepdocs@illinois.edu (flags new site for garden database manager to add).

-4. Direct education programs held at the garden are reported in PEARS, as usual.
+Gardens with continuing support from Extension → UPDATE garden record. - b.
+Gardens with discontinued support → UPDATE garden status and provide brief explanation. - c.
+New gardens and gardens not previously in our system that are active and Extension-supported → ADD a garden.
+Request site if needed using this link: uie-inepdocs@illinois.edu (flags new site for garden database manager to add). - 4.
+Direct education programs held at the garden are reported in PEARS, as usual.